tetloose/tetloose-wp/Docs/Development/scss.md

 ### Global

-For styling the html tag + the selection sudo.
+For styling the html/body tag.

 ### Layout